ORNL/intersect-architecture/ms/use.rst

 The INTERSECT science use case design patterns help identify the relevant infrastructure and experiment-specific microservices for a given science ecosystem.
-:numref:`fig:intersect:arch:ms:overview` provides an
+:numref:`fig:intersect:arch:ms:use:overview` provides an
 architectural overview of the potential classes of microservices that may be involved with a given interconnected science ecosystem.
 :ref:`intersect:arch:ms:class`
 provides additional information on the various INTERSECT microservice classes and their shared capabilities and data requirements.

-.. _fig:intersect:arch:ms:overview:
+.. _fig:intersect:arch:ms:use:overview:
 .. figure:: images/ms-classes.svg
    :alt: Potential classes of INTERSECT microservices